brainstem-org/brainstem_support/docs/index.md

 ## Introduction
 {: .no_toc}
-BrainSTEM (Brain STructured Experimental Metadata) is designed to capture a range of electrophysiology, imaging, and behavioral data collection, and is built on a flexible data model so it can be extended to capture future types of data as well.
-Granular permissions enables private collaboration within and across labs, and one click public sharing of datasets.
+BrainSTEM (Brain STructured Experimental Metadata) is designed as an electronic notebook to capture a range of electrophysiology, imaging, and behavioral data collection.
+It is built on a modular, standardized yet flexible data model that can be extended to capture future types of data as well.
+Granular permissions enables collaborations within and across labs, and one-click public sharing of datasets.
 It has a customizable web interface that allows for the organization of experiments and raw data.
-The database of metadata can also be accessed through a REST API with availabe toolsets for Matlab and Python.
+BrainSTEM also has a REST API, for programmable access, with toolsets being built for Matlab and Python.
+BrainSTEM is in a pilot stage, so please reach out if you are interested in helping advancing and shaping it.

 [Data model]({{"/datamodel/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [Web interface]({{"/pipeline/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4} [REST API]({{"/webinterface/"|absolute_url}}){: .btn .fs-5 .mb-4 .mb-md-0 .mr-4}